Leading the charge on climate

 As a company, UPM strives to eliminate waste by finding new uses for it.
 The Kaukas site plays a decisive part in our effort to become a Zero Solid Waste company globally by 2030.
 This means that in the future, we will not deposit any waste at landfill sites or incinerate waste without recovering energy.
 At the Kaukas site already 89% production residues are reused or recycled either as raw material for other processes or in energy production.
 At the Kaukas plant, integration and innovation generate value and ultimately improve our competitiveness.

 Achieving climate goals together

 At UPM Communication Papers, company sustainability has always gone hand in hand with community responsibility.
 The Kaukas plant and the small city of Lappeenranta, 220 kilometres north of Helsinki, enjoy a perfect symbiosis supported by common goals.
 A key to Lappeenranta’s success in mitigating climate change is the energy produced using bio-based raw materials from UPM Kaukas.
-Lappeenranta is currently among four finalists in the European Green Leaf Award 2020.
+Lappeenranta was jointly awarded the 2021 European Green Leaf Award.
 Also, Lappeenranta has repeatedly been among the top cities in the international WWF Earth Hour City Challenge, which encourages cities to participate in preventing climate change.
 UPM plays a significant role in supporting the city’s economy and social well-being.
 UPM is the city’s single largest private employer and creates indirect jobs in transportation, commerce and construction.

 Ultimately, a business can only thrive long-term when its local community does as well.
 UPM’s close cooperation with Lappeenranta speaks to the potential of tapping into shared goals on a global scale.
 Megatrends like climate change require a serious commitment to changing how we do business and how we interact with local communities.
 That’s why ‘Made of sustainability’ is not just a slogan – it’s a call to thriving together.